PathlyLearningPlatform/Backend/README.md

 It’s easy to wonder: _Am I learning the wrong way?
 Is there a better path I should be following?_
 This kind of self-doubt is paralyzing — instead of moving forward, students second-guess every step.

 Our solution are exercises, tests and projects.
-By testing skills, receiving feedback along the way and offering clear insights, learners gain confidence that they’re heading in the right direction.
+By assessing progress, testing skills, receiving feedback along the way and offering clear insights, learners gain confidence that they’re heading in the right direction and that they actually learned something.

 ## Not Knowing Current Progress And How To Measure It

 Learning without knowing where you stand is like walking in the dark — frustrating and demotivating.
 When progress is invisible, students feel lost and start questioning if their effort is even paying off.

 Our solution is **advanced progress tracking** with detailed statistics and insights.
 Learners can clearly see what they’ve achieved, how far they’ve come, and what’s next.
 By making growth measurable and visible, the platform helps students stay motivated and confident in their journey.